Qiuyu-Li/pomodoro-tracker/app/README.md

 - Track Pomodoro sessions with goals, project tags, and auto-resizing inputs.
 - Maintain multiple local profiles with isolated session storage and quick switching.
+- Log in with the new auth panel to sync sessions to the Express/Prisma backend (guest mode still works offline).
-- Compare against a selected rival in the Compete panel (today vs. week totals and averages).
+- Review focus insights in the Compete panel (friend slot placeholder until cloud sharing ships).
 - Persist data in IndexedDB via localforage; works fully offline.

 ## Development